end-initiative/end-initiative/pages/artificer.md

     cost: 999
     description: |
       Armor with this enchantment is imbued with the blessings of Tymora.
-      When a melee attack roll by an enemy against your AC fails, the armor gains a charge.
-Charges last for 1 hour and then reset to 0.
-At 4 charges, the next melee attack against your AC must succeed at a saving throw of DC 16 or turn into a natural 1 attack roll against your AC.
+      When you are the target of a ranged attack, the armor has a chance to magically reflect the incoming attack.
+As a reaction, roll 1d6 and try to guess the result.
+If you roll the number you guessed, you deflect the incoming attack back at the attacker at -1 their original roll.
+If the attack required you to make a Saving throw, they recieve a -1 to their saving throw of the reflected attack.
+If you are off by 1 number, you gain +1 AC to the attack or a +1 to your saving throw roll.
+If you are off by 2 or more, nothing happens and the attack hits you as normal.
+This does work on effects that target an area.
+This armor has 3 charges of this ability and resets after a long rest.
   - name: lunar
     type: armor
     applicable: